-Investments consist primarily of brokered certificates of deposit, U.S. Treasury securities and stock of a U.S. corporation.
+Investments consist primarily of commercial paper, corporate bonds, U.S. Treasury securities and stock of a U.S. corporation.
 We invest in high-credit quality investments in accordance with our investment policy which minimizes the probability of loss.

-Available-for-sale securities are carried at fair value as determined by quoted market prices, with the unrealized gains and losses, net of tax, reported as a separate component of stockholders deficit.
-Realized gains and losses are determined using the specific identification method and transactions are recorded on a settlement date basis in interest income or expense, net.
+Available-for-sale debt securities are carried at fair value as determined by quoted market prices, with the unrealized gains and losses, net of tax, reported as a separate component of stockholders deficit.
+Realized gains and losses are determined using the specific identification method and transactions are recorded on a settlement date basis in interest income (expense) and other, net.
 Investments with original maturities beyond three months at the date of purchase and which mature on, or less than twelve months from, the balance sheet date are classified as short-term.
 Investments with a maturity beyond twelve months from the balance sheet date are classified as long-term.
-We periodically review available-for-sale securities for other-than-temporary declines in fair value below the cost basis and whenever events or changes in circumstances indicate that the carrying amount of an asset may not be recoverable.
+We periodically review available-for-sale debt securities for other-than-temporary declines in fair value below the cost basis and whenever events or changes in circumstances indicate that the carrying amount of an asset may not be recoverable.
 We evaluate, among other things, the duration and extent to which the fair value of a security is less than its cost; the financial condition of the issuer and any changes thereto; and our intent to sell, or whether we will more likely than not be required to sell, the security before recovery of our amortized cost basis.
 Any such declines in value judged to be other-than-temporary on available-for-sale securities are reported in other-than-temporary impairment of investment.

+Prior to the fourth quarter of 2017, unrealized gains and losses in equity investments were reported as a separate component of stockholders equity.
 For the year ended December 31, 2017, we determined the decline in value for our investment in ContraVir common stock to be other-than temporary.
-As such, during the fourth quarter of 2017, we reclassified a loss of \$1.2 million from accumulated other comprehensive loss, net in the Consolidated Balance Sheets to other-than-temporary impairment of investment in the Consolidated Statements of Operations and Comprehensive Loss.
-There were no such declines in value for the years ended December 31, 2016 and 2015.
+As such, during the fourth quarter of 2017, we reclassified a loss of \$1.2 million from accumulated other comprehensive loss, net in the Consolidated Balance Sheets to unrealized loss on equity investment in the Consolidated Statements of Operations and Comprehensive Loss.
+During 2018, changes in the fair value of equity investments were recorded to unrealized loss on equity investment in the Consolidated Statements of Operations and Comprehensive Loss.